Gamer Koala

 Multiplayer: Yes

 Burnout 3: Takedown is an exhilarating racing game focusing on aggressive driving and high-speed collisions.
 Players compete in various race modes, aiming to cause as much chaos and destruction as possible.
+While the first two Burnout games were also released for Xbox, it wasn’t until Burnout 3 that Criterion Games really hit their stride.

 With its adrenaline-fueled gameplay, stunning crashes, and addictive multiplayer, Burnout 3: Takedown became the ultimate arcade racing experience on the Xbox.